 Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
 Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
 Among the areas that may be addressed in the cost for performance analysis are the following:

 Balanced costs (infrastructure versus attached stations).
 The proposed modifications, which include licensed VHF/UHF frequencies in narrower channels, allow many end users to leverage their existing Land Mobile Radio (LMR) infrastructure.
-This minimizes the investment in incremental tower and backhaul infrastructure for private wide areas networks..
-The type of applications that this amendment is intended to support have relatively low bandwidth requirements, and the networks are normally range limited, not capacity limited.
+This minimizes the investment in incremental tower and backhaul infrastructure for private wide areas networks.
+The type of applications that this amendment is intended to support have relatively low bandwidth requirements, and the networks are normally range-limited, not capacity-limited.
 The reduction in capacity resulting from the narrower channel size does not require a higher density of base stations to compensate.
 The cost balance between the Base Station and the Subscriber Station is therefore unaffected by the changes in this amendment for this application set.

 Known cost factors.
-Cost included licensed spectrum, base stations and remote stations and their associated antenna systems, network management systems.
+Costs include licensed spectrum, base stations and remote stations and their associated antenna systems, and network management systems.
 VHF / UHF licensed channels narrower than 1.25 MHz are readily available in the secondary markets at a lower cost than commercial wideband channels.

-Consideration of installation costs Utilities and mission critical entities already have existing LMR and backhaul infrastructure.
+Consideration of installation costs Many utilities and mission critical entities already have existing LMR and backhaul infrastructure.
 Remote radios are typically co-located with existing assets (e.g. substations, utility poles, customer premises equipment).
-Licensed VHF/UHF frequencies enable non line of sight installations below the clutter.
+Licensed VHF/UHF frequencies enable non-line-of-sight installations below the clutter.

 Consideration of operational costs (e.g., energy consumption).
 Most mission critical entities already have infrastructure assets for both base stations and remotes and support teams to run these networks.